voxel51/fiftyone/docs/source/user_guide/using_aggregations.rst

 -------------------------------

-The convenience of aggregations becomes apparent when one would like to learn more than just on thing about a dataset or view.
+The convenience of aggregations becomes apparent when one would like to learn more than one thing about a dataset or view.

 .. code-block:: python
     :linenos: